Police Roadside Safety

 More law enforcement officers die each year in traffic incidents than from any other cause, including shootings.
 Many of these deaths occur on the roadside as officers perform their duties.

-In 2009, 56 law enforcement officers died in traffic-related events.
-This figure, which comprises close to 50 percent of the year's officer fatalities
+Between 2008 and 2017, 554 law enforcement officers died in traffic-related events.
+This figure, which comprises close to 40 percent of the total officer fatalities during that time period

 , includes on-duty car and motorcycle crashes and officers struck while outside their vehicles.